 This is a quote from a middle school student at the Quest to Learn School that opened in Fall 2009.
-It’s one of the intro comments made in a short YouTube video that does a fantastic job of explaining and SHOWING the answer to “Why games as learning and teaching tools?”
-The video is embedded above.
+The school is the subject of a short YouTube video that does a fantastic job of explaining and showing the answer to the question, “why use games as learning and teaching tools?”
+Watch it below.

 Katie Salen is the executive director of design at Quest to Learn, teaches game design, and runs a nonprofit institute called the Institute of Play.
 She says,

 “We believe kids can and do learn in different ways – including digital.
 It’s a school that from the ground up has been designed to leverage the digital lives of kids…. it’s developed a pedagogical approach that leverages game-like learning.”

 How so?
 Every class uses game concepts such as missions, challenges, and quests to allow kids to think about issues and solve complex problems.

 Sound fishy?
 Can kids really learn well from this approach as opposed to say, a more traditional model of a teacher delivering a lecture, assigning reading and perhaps a project where the student writes a paper or prepares a posterboard?

 Watch the video and see what you think.
 One class project focused on Aesop’s Fables.
 In a traditional class, the students might read several of the fables, talk about them in class, and perhaps write reflection papers on them or create their own modern fable.
 In Quest to Learn’s class, the kids work as a team to create a 3D game about the fables.
 They have to design and script the game, render it, and then “virtually” perform a fable in the game.
 Which approach do you think engages these students more and requires a greater amount of reflective thinking and problem-solving?